Skip to main content

 Soft delete

-Resources like people, companies, deals, and products support soft delete.
+Resources like people, companies, and deals support soft delete.
 When deleted via the API, the record is marked as deleted internally but not permanently removed from the database.
 From your integration’s perspective, the behavior is transparent:

 • DELETE /v1/people/:id returns 204 and the record becomes inaccessible